rahulpargi641/Battle-Tank-Outscal/README.md

 # Battle-tank-game-Outscal

 ### Introduction
-    Battle Tank is a 3D tank game where the player's tank infiltrates enemy territory and must eliminate patrolling enemy tanks.
-This project prioritizes maintaining code quality and ensuring the game's adaptability for future enhancements.
+    Battle Tank is a 3D tank game where the player's tank infiltrates enemy territory to eliminate patrolling enemy tanks and accomplish the mission.
+This project prioritizes code quality and future adaptability.

 ### Features
     Core Gameplay:
     - Player tank actions include moving, rotating, and shooting shells.